4neesh/DevBlog/src/blogInProgress/032_SpringCloudConfig.md

 <br>
 <strong>Key Takeaways</strong><br>
 &#8226; Use Spring Cloud Config for externalised configuration in a distributed system.<br>
-&#8226; Understand how to configure the server to scan a Git repository for properties.<br>
+&#8226; Understand how to configure the server and how properties are scanned with priority.<br>
-&#8226; Understand how the Config server will place a hierarchy on the properties files.<br>
+&#8226; Consume the config server to represent different environments.<br>

 <br>
 <h4>Centralised configuration</h4>